News | Sign Up | A LEVER FOR SCALE

 Pennsylvania uses an annual budget.
 The legislature must pass a balanced budget, but it can carry a deficit over into the following year.
 Pennsylvania does not have any other tax or expenditure limits.
 The state does limit total authorized debt and debt service incurred by the state.

-During the 2024, the legislature had split control, with Republicans controlling the senate and Democrats controlling the house.
+During the legislative session, the legislature had split control, with Republicans controlling the senate and Democrats controlling the house.
 The state’s governor is a Democrat.5

 • Legislature-Initiated Constitutional Amendments – A constitutional amendment that appears on a state’s ballot as a ballot measure because the state legislature in that state voted to put it before the voters.